mahavedalla/mahavedalla/docs/questions/saddha/how-is-faith-in-the-triple-gem-gained.md

-# How is faith in the Triple Gem gained?
+Question: How is faith in the Triple Gem gained?
 Answer in Brief: -
  Category: Saddhā
 Sutta References: MN 11; MN 27; MN 47; MN 95